Eduardo-SO/Ecoleta/README.md

 - An image of the collection point
 - Name of the entity, email and whatsapp
-- And the address so that it can appear on the map
+- Address, so that it can appear on the map
 - In addition to selecting one or more collection items:
   - Lamps
   - Batteries